Texas Cyber Summit

 Additionally, we have added many FAQs below addressing questions we have received from attendees, including details around the mask mandate and anticipated questions with today’s announcement.
-We encourage you take the time to review each of these to help you prepare for Texas Cyber Summit 2021.
+We encourage you to take the time to review each of these to help you prepare for Texas Cyber Summit 2022.

 Thank you again for your patience and support.

 Because of our amazing attendees, we often get asked what you can do to help the convention.
-Outside of lending your support and love during this difficult time, which we seriously can’t thank you enough for, we encourage anyone who can be vaccinated, to take the step to protect yourself and your community.
-Additionally, we ask that you take responsibility to maintain your health by following CDC guidelines, as we will be.
+Outside of lending your support and love during this difficult time, which we seriously can’t thank you enough for, we encourage anyone who can be vaccinated, to get vaccinated, and if for some reason you can not, ensure you are ready with your antigen test results.
+We ask that you take responsibility to maintain your health by following CDC guidelines, as we will be doing and enforcing through-0ut the event.

 The very best part of Texas Cyber Summit is the community.
 We know that you have each other’s backs, that you care for your fellow attendee, and that you will follow the rules because it’s the right thing to do.
 We trust you to make good decisions and look forward to welcoming you home.

 We’ve committed to answering questions about how Texas Cyber Summit will look different this year.
-Below is a rather lengthy list of changes that we have put in place to deliver on a quality of the Texas Cyber Summit experience while taking important steps to keep our members and attendees safe.
+Below is a rather lengthy list of changes that we have put in place to deliver on a quality of the Texas Cyber Summit experience while taking important steps to keep our guests, attendees, members and staff safe.

 Face masks and reduced attendance

-- For the 2021, Texas Cyber Summit will have reduced capacity from prior years.
-We have worked closely with our hotels the Marriott to determine how many people are permitted in the building space each day and at a given time and taken further steps to reduce capacity to allow for personal spacing.
+- For the 2022, Texas Cyber Summit will have reduced capacity from prior years.
+We have worked closely with our hotels to determine how many people are permitted in the building space each day and at a given time and taken further steps to reduce capacity to allow for personal spacing.

-- We have reduced the event to two days, Friday and Saturday only.
-One-day badges will only be available for Saturday.
+- Event will be three days days, Thursday, Friday and Saturday only.
+A One-day badges will only be available for Saturday.

-- Related to that, there will be no reserved seating, no online booking for each of the briefing sessions, you will be required to arrive to the briefing early and enter the space in staggered and timed fashion, as well as maintain your distance in each line.
+- Related to that, there will be no reserved seating, no online booking for each of the briefing sessions, you will be required to arrive to the briefing early and enter the space in staggered and timed fashion, as well as maintain your distance in each line where required.

 Room Capacity, Including Academy Learning Spaces